 This outputs a curl command to run the script on another computer:

-You can also pipe scripts directly into curlbomb:
+You can pipe scripts to stdin:

 echo "pacman --noconfirm -S openssh && systemctl start sshd" | curlbomb